 You should also have a Rails Development environment setup.
 There are lots of guides for that on the internet and depending on your OS and setup, it's a bit of a process.
 You could always use the cross-platform Rails Installer.

 Note to students accepted into the Flatiron School.
 We will provide you with an account to treehouse and codeschool, feel free to use your own to get started, but we cover those costs for the duration of the prework and semester.

 One of the challenges in learning how to code is that you probably don't even know what you're supposed to learn.
 When creating this prework, we had 4 goals in mind.

-To present the full stack of technologies required to build a webapp from the ground up.
-We don't care if you use ERB or HAML, the web is built on HTML, everyone should learn it.
+We'll present the full stack of technologies required to build a webapp from the ground up.
+We don't care if you use ERB or HAML.
+The web is built on HTML and everyone should learn it.
 Whether NoSQL or RDBMS, understanding the fundamentals of schema design and SQL is crucial.
 Students shouldn't shy away from depth.
 How can you be a web developer without a proficiency in these skills?

 There is such a plethora of amazing content on learning to code.
 We liked the consistency of going to a few sources that all shared common interfaces and learning patterns, like videos and interactive portions.
 So this isn't a complete list of all the resources, but more a curated list of what we think works well together (with lots of feedback from alumni).
 We would love it if you submitted a github issue with more materials you've enjoyed.

 Learning ObjectivesThe goal of this tutorial is to be able to do the following:

 - Understand where programming skills fit into the "web"